jtiosue/qubovert/README.rst

 ----------

 ..
 [Lucas] Andrew Lucas.
 Ising formulations of many np problems.
 Frontiers in Physics, 2:5, 2014.
 ..
-[Glover et al]  Fred Glover, Gary Kochenberger, and Yu Du.
+[Glover] Fred Glover, Gary Kochenberger, and Yu Du.
 A tutorial on formulating and using qubo models. arXiv:1811.11538v5, 2019.